-- the appropriate index for adjusting the RAB; - the method for including the new investment in the RAB; and -) whether capital expenditure should be included in the determination of revenues in the year that it is incurred.
+- the method for including the new investment in the RAB; and - whether capital expenditure should be included in the determination of revenues in the year that it is incurred.

-The RIC invites comments on the relative merits of the alternative depreciation profiles herein-discussed and the usefulness of utilizing the straight line method of depreciation.
+• the relative merits of the alternative depreciation profiles herein-discussed and the usefulness of utilizing the straight line method of depreciation.

-The RIC invites comments on the appropriateness of the methods for the calculation of the WACC and the determination of cost of equity by the CAPM.
+• the appropriateness of the methods for the calculation of the WACC and the determination of cost of equity by the CAPM.

-The RIC invites comments on the inclusion of a return on working capital in the revenue requirement.
+• the inclusion of a return on working capital in the revenue requirement.

-The RIC invites comments on the approach to assess the impact on the future financial viability of service providers.
+• the approach to assess the impact on the future financial viability of service providers.